When you care about making a difference in the world, it's natural to ask: "Where can my donations do the most good?"

 - Founders Pledge (Various Cause Areas)

-You can donate to many of the charities they recommend in one place using Effective Altruism Funds.
+You can donate to many of the charities they recommend in one place using Giving What We Can.

 It can be valuable to do your own research to find the most worthwhile giving opportunities.
 If you're going to do your own research, consider how much time to invest given (a) how much you're giving; and (b) how much you might give in the future.
 If you're giving a lot — now or in the future — it can be worth investing significant time.